 Tucson is an emerging foodie destination well known for its’ vibrant Mexican food scene.
-The city is home to what is considered “the best 23 miles of Mexican food in the country.”
+The city is home to “the best 23 miles of Mexican food in the country.”
 There are numerous authentic Mexican restaurants, both casual and upscale throughout town.
-And, if tacos and burritos are not your thing, there are plenty of other great ethnic choices, as well as popular regional chains.
-Tucson was the first city declared a Unesco city of Gastronomy and continues to receive ongoing press for its’ expanding food scene.
+And, if tacos and burritos are not your thing, there are plenty of other great ethnic choices to check out.
+Tucson was the first city declared a Unesco city of Gastronomy.
+To this day, the city continues to receive ongoing press for its’ expanding food scene.

 On any given weekend, you will find a number of farmer’s markets, eclectic culinary classes, and numerous food related events and festivals such as the Gelato Festival, The Tucson 23 Mexican Food Festival, and the Tucson Tamal and Heritage Festival.
 New restaurants, focusing on creative Southwestern cuisine, continue to sprout up all around town.
 Here are a few of my top picks.